vtuberwiki/Public-Bot/docs/README.md

+---
+title: README
+description: Learn how to create a new command for the Vtuber Wiki Discord Bot.
+---

 # Vtuber Wiki Discord Bot Documentation

 Welcome to the official documentation for the Vtuber Wiki Discord Bot.
 This document provides comprehensive information on the bot's features, setup, and customization options.